You, Me and Dupree: Plot

-Meanwhile, Carl is continually stressed out from work, though he and Molly find time to go out for dinner.
-On the way back they find Dupree sitting on a bench in heavy rain with his belongings.
+Meanwhile, Carl is stressed out from work, though he and Molly find time to go out for dinner.
+On the way back, they find Dupree sitting on a bench in heavy rain with his belongings.
 Dupree reveals that the librarian had just dumped him.
 Feeling pity, Molly insists to a reluctant Carl that they take him back in.
 Dupree apologizes for being disruptive and agrees to mend his ways.
-The next day, Dupree makes amends, refurbishing the living room, and doing Carl's thank-you letters for their wedding gifts, as well as making friends with kids from the block.
-Dupree cooks a large dinner for Molly and Carl, though Carl is late again, so Molly and Dupree start without him.
-When Carl finally shows up, he is a little jealous that the pair were having dinner together and have become friends, and Carl and Molly have a fight.
+The next day, Dupree makes amends, refurbishing the living room and doing Carl's thank you letters for their wedding gifts, as well as making friends with kids from the block.
+Dupree cooks a dinner for Molly and Carl, though Carl is late again, so Molly and Dupree start without him.
+When Carl shows up, he is jealous that the pair were having dinner together and have become friends, and Carl and Molly have a fight.
 Carl kicks Dupree out, suspecting an affair, which shocks Dupree.
 The following night, Bob comes over for dinner.
-Dupree attempts to sneak back into their home to get some of his belongings, but falls off the roof.
+Dupree attempts to sneak back into their home to get some of his belongings but falls off the roof.
 He is found outside and is invited in for dinner, much to Carl's dismay.

-After Bob takes a liking to Dupree and asks him to go fishing with him, it enrages Carl because - even though he doesn't like fishing - it's Bob's way of approving someone.
-Carl's fury boils over as he then imagines Dupree hanging out with Bob and engaging in sex with Molly, causing Carl to jump across the table and attempting to strangle Dupree.
-Bob hits Carl over the head with a candlestick shortly after and Molly kicks Carl out of the house.
-After returning from the hospital with a neck brace, Dupree and Molly confront Bob about what he really thinks of Carl and his evasive answers reveal his dislike of him.
+After Bob takes a liking to Dupree and asks him to go fishing with him, it enrages Carl because - even though he does not like fishing - it is Bob's way of approving someone.
+Carl's fury boils over as he then imagines Dupree hanging out with Bob and having sex with Molly, causing Carl to jump across the table and attempt to strangle Dupree.
+Bob hits Carl over the head with a candlestick shortly after, and Molly kicks Carl out of the house.
+After returning from the hospital with a neck brace, Dupree and Molly confront Bob about what he really thinks of Carl, and his evasive answers reveal his dislike of him.
 The next morning, Dupree gets all the local kids to search for Carl.
-Dupree eventually finds Carl in the bar, and convinces him to chase after Molly.
-Dupree helps Carl break into Bob's office and confront him while Dupree himself distracts and evades a Samoan guard.
-Carl and Bob finally reach an understanding and Bob admits to his agenda of mistreatment.
-Dupree and Carl return to the house, where Carl apologizes to Molly and they agree to work it all out.
-Glad that he mended his best friend's marriage, Dupree celebrates by leaping into the air with joy until he falls to ground.
+Dupree eventually finds Carl in the bar and convinces him to chase after Molly.
+Dupree helps Carl break into Bob's office and confront him while Dupree himself distracts and evades a Samoan guard, Paco.
+Carl and Bob reach an understanding, and Bob expresses his regret over the way he treated him.
+Dupree and Carl return to the house, where Carl apologizes to Molly and they agree to work things out.
+Glad that he mended Carl's marriage, Dupree celebrates by leaping into the air with joy until he falls to the ground.

-Dupree uses his experiences with Carl and Molly to publish a successful self-help book entitled 7 Different Kinds of Smoke: Living, Loving, and Finding your Inner "-ness" and becomes a motivational speaker.
-In a post-credits scene, Dupree's hero Lance Armstrong is seen reading Dupree's book and repeating "Lanceness" in various pronunciations.
+Dupree uses his experiences with Carl and Molly to publish a successful self-help book titled 7 Different Kinds of Smoke: Living, Loving, and Finding your Inner "-ness" and becomes a motivational speaker, with Paco as his assistant.
+In a post-credits scene, Dupree's hero Lance Armstrong reads Dupree's book and repeats "Lanceness" with various inflections.